Back to Silas S. Brown's home page

 myPrimer-F to pool 2.

 Version 1.6 detects and warns about alternative products of non-unique PCR.
+It was followed within hours by Version 1.61 which fixed a regression in the amplicon overlap check.

 - The nitrogenous base part of a nucleotide in a DNA sequence, represented by